 My sectional sofa search, otherwise known as ‘sofagate‘, has been surprisingly more difficult than I anticipated.
+I just wanted to get something that would fit well with the rest of my furniture in my house.
+I even contemplated getting a new gloss tv unit but thought that it would be better to wait first.
 Usually when I am looking for a new piece of furniture, I know exactly what I want and where to look.
 I have a few favorite go to stores that almost always pull through for me.
 As long as they have the style I’m looking for it’s a pretty easy decision.
 What it comes down to for the most part is the comfort level.
 If it’s a store I’m familiar with I don’t even have to sit on the piece.
 If it’s a new store where I haven’t purchased something from before then I like to test it out.
 Doesn’t always work that way but it’s what I try to do… Then I can almost always make a decision quickly.
 It’s not rocket science as they say but for some reason this time around it felt like it.
 I could not get it right.

 When I began my new sectional search this time I wanted to broaden my search to other stores.
 The funny part is that after looking everywhere I ended up right back at one of my favorite stores where I have purchased two sofas from before.
 Restoration Hardware seems to be the store that always has what I’m looking for.
 They are constantly tweaking their pieces to remain current and I love that.
 I tend to lean toward the more traditional in terms of styles but this time I made a concerted effort to look outside my comfort zone and considered a more modern sofa.
 In the end I went with a traditional piece that has been updated to look more modern.
 I’m really happy with what I have chosen.